sysbio-curie/biodica-environment/_docs/tutorials/tuto_sica.md

 2. Click on '**Run**'

-We obtain two matrices: matrix_**A** - containing 30 metasamples, and matrix_**S** - containing 30 metagenes. **Metagene** refers to a set of numerical weights (positive or negative) associated to each gene in the input dataset, it corresponds to the projection of the independent component in the gene space. **Metasample** refers to a set of numerical weights (positive or negative) associated to each sample in the input dataset.
-It corresponds to the projection of the independent component in the sample space.
+We obtain two matrices: matrix_**A** - containing 30 metasamples, and matrix_**S** - containing 30 metagenes. **Metagene** refers to a set of numerical weights (positive or negative) associated to each gene in the input dataset.
+They correspond to the projection of each gene on the associated independent component. **Metasample** refers to a set of numerical weights (positive or negative) associated to each sample in the input dataset.
+They correspond to the projection of each sample on the associated independent component.
 Both matrices are stored in the corresponding .xls files, in our (work/OVCA_ICA) directory.

 Alternatively, we can download them directly from html tab in web-browser, by clicking on each matrix file, as indicated below: